oleg-putseiko/eslint-plugin-import-fsd/README.md

 | `entities`  | `shared`                                                          |
 | `shared`    | —                                                                 |

-Each segment module on a slice has access to other segments, but not to other slices on the same layer.
+Modules within a slice can import from other segments in the same slice, but cannot import from other slices on the same layer.

 Example: